jurmous/async-hbase-client/README.md

   * Coprocessor on single row

 Implemented but needs to be checked:
 * Security.
 Simple/Kerberos.
-It is based on Hbase implementation but refactored to work in Netty Stack.
+It is based on Hbase implementation but refactored to work in a Netty Stack.
 * Scans spanning multiple regions.
 It is based on Hbase implementation but refactored to be Async.
 * Call failover.
 It is based on Hbase implementation but refactored to be Async.